-In addition, regular daily exercise burns off excess energy (often a root cause of misbehavior) and helps animals maintain their health.
-Beyond that, exercise can help calm both animal and human minds, meaning that while we’re helping our dear animals relieve stress, we’re likely doing the same for ourselves.
+Regular daily exercise burns off excess energy and helps animals maintain health.
+Beyond that, exercise can help calm both animal and human minds, meaning that while helping our dear animals relieve stress, we’re likely doing the same for ourselves.

 Swaddling and safe havens

-If swaddling isn’t right for your pet, try creating a safe place for them to retreat to in times of high stress.
-Pick an area that will feel like a cozy nook and furnish it with one of their favorite toys as well as a blanket or article of clothing that smells like you.
-In the beginning, you can feed them some of their meals here to increase their positive feelings about the space.
+If swaddling isn’t right for your pet, giving them a safe space to be alone may be a better fit.
+Pick an area that will feel like a cozy nook and furnish it with one of their favorite toys and a blanket or article of clothing that smells like you.
+Initially, you can feed them some of their meals here to increase their positive feelings about the space.

 There has been success using supplements like L-Theanine (an amino acid known for its calming effects) and s-adenosylmethionine (a natural chemical known as SAMe, which is created by the body and can elevate moods).
 In recent years, products using CBD oil (derived from hemp, not marijuana, and therefore not containing THC) have shown anecdotal evidence of success in reducing anxiety in animals.
 Always consult your veterinarian before administering any supplements or medications.

 Another option is to use synthetic pheromones to send messages of safety and belonging.
 For example, some cat pheromone diffusers replicate the pheromones that mother cats produce while nursing, which can be a major source of stress relief for many cats.
 Not every pet will respond to synthetic pheromones, but for those that do, they can even help cats and dogs share a home more successfully.

 The most important thing to remember is that by modeling calm behavior, you can help your animal remain calm.
 Many problem behaviors — like pets damaging furniture or housebroken animals doing their business indoors — are signs of stress.
 Scolding pets for these behaviors can make those behaviors worse, not better.